bfuchs18/R01_Marketing/docs/reach_data_management_manual.md

 # Data Quality Control

-### Survey data
-To increase quality of survey data:
+The data pipeline contains several steps to increase the quality of data.

-1. Merged double-entered records are processed for the following measures: DEXA, intake (pre and post weights), WASI, fullness ratings, CAMS
-   1. Data-double entry process: (1) 2 researchers enter the data into REDCap, (2) discrepencies between double-entered records are resolved by a reviwer, (3) records are merged when they match
+1. DEXA and intake (pre and post weights) are double-entered by 2 separate researchers into REDCap.
+Any descrepancies in entered values are resolved by a reviewer.
+When the double-entry data is processed by dataREACHr::proc_redcap() in beh_to_bids.R, only data without discrepancies are included in the resulting .tsv files; discrepancies are returned in a list by proc_redcap() to prompt the manager to fix them.

-2. The function dataREACHr::qc_redcap() checks for:
+2. Automated checking of survey data with the function dataREACHr::qc_redcap() in beh_to_bids.R.
+This checks for
    1. Duplicate data (e.g., multiple rows for a given subject/session combination) in processed phenotype databases
    2. Child visit 1 ages out of expected range (7-9)
       1. This would suggest a mis-entry of child birthdate (by parent in [V1 demographics form](#visit-1-demographics)) or visit 1 protocol date (by researcher)
          1. If a parent mis-entered their child's birthdate in the V1 demographics form (e.g., entered the year of the study visit rather than child birth), the child birthdate in the V1 demographics form was updated by a researcher with the child birthdate provided by the parent during screening
    3. Negative consumption amounts??

+3. Visual inspect of MRI data for artifacts using a two-step protocol based on [Provins et al. 2023](https://www.frontiersin.org/journals/neuroimaging/articles/10.3389/fnimg.2022.1073734/full).
+This protocol involves:
-### MRI data
+   1. Inspecting MRIQC output for artifacts in unprocessed MRI data
+   2. Inspecting fMRIprep output for errors or issues with pre-processed MRI data

 # Using the data

-### General usage notes
+## General usage notes

 1. Never manually edit datasets in bids/rawdata, bids/phenotype, and bids/derivatives.
    - This is because: (1) data are organized and processed using scripts found in bids/code.
 When datasets are re-processed or updated using these scripts, manual edits will be overwritten; and (2) these data are shared.
 Someone else using the datasets may be unaware of changes you made.
+If you notice errors, follow the steps outlined in [Correcting data entry/collection errors](#correcting-data-entrycollection-errors).
 2. Reference .json files to understand the datasets.
    - JSON files (i.e., files with .json extension) contain metadata for corresponding .tsv files.
 Meta-data includes information such as variable descriptions and citations.
    - Within bids/phenotypes/, each TSV file is accompanied by a corresponding JSON file with the same basename
    - Within bids/rawdata/, meta-data for task TSV files in subject/session sub-folders are stored directly in bids/rawdata.
      - E.g., metadata for /bids/rawdata/sub-001/ses-1/beh/sub-001_ses-1_task-sst_beh.tsv can be found within /bids/rawdata/task-sst_beh.json
-3. ???
-Reference notes to understand the data ???
-   1. To do: add something about where qualitative notes will be kept?? in specific databases or a notes database??
-4. Specify 'n/a' as the value for missing data
+3. Specify 'n/a' as the value for missing data
   - In compliance with BIDS, 'n/a' is used to indicate missing data in rawdata and derivatives datasetes.
 To prevent software from interpreting 'n/a' as a string rather than missing data, it can be helpful to specify 'n/a' as the value to set as missing.

 In R missing values can be specified at import: